Quand

 Art

-Simmons (piano) can be heard in
+Simmons (piano) can be

-and in 1952 (February 6, March 16, March 25, and April 6,
+in 1950 (July) and in 1952 (February 6, March 16, March

-and recordings were made on April 10).
+25, and April 6, and recordings were made on April 10).

 Memphis